Driving licence in Pakistan: Background

-Medical tests
+The minimum age for applying for a permanent driving licence is 18 years of age.
+For paid drivers, it is 20 years of age.
+A permanent driving licence is valid throughout Pakistan.

+Test requirements

 After fulfilling the medical tests the applicant is eligible for getting the computerised learner's permit.
 The learner's permit is valid for six months normally.
-And after that the person is eligible for a Computerised Driving Licence.
-In this six months time Candidates have to pass through a series of tests.
-Phase 1 requires to pass a computerised written test, followed by road signs test.
+And after that the driver is eligible for a computerised driving licence.
+In this six months time candidates have to pass through a series of tests.
+Phase 1 requires candidates to pass a computerised written test, followed by a road signs test.
 If the candidate fails in any of the phase 1 tests, then the candidate shall retry phase 1 after a gap of 42 days.
 Passing requires at least 50% correct answers.
 After Phase 1, Phase 2 is a practical test in which the candidate is tested to drive in narrow spaces, and park in a narrow space.
-If during the test, the candidate's car touches any of the poles, then a retest can take place after 42 days.

-After successfully passing the test the person can get the computerised driving licence which is valid for 5 years or 3 years according to candidate's liking.
+If during the test, the candidate's car touches any of the cones, then a retest can take place after 42 days.
+After successfully passing the test the driver can get the computerised driving licence which is valid for 3 years or 5 years.

 Security features

 The National Database & Registration Authority has developed an RFID-based driver's licence that bears a license holder's unique, personal information as well as stores data regarding traffic violations and tickets issued / outstanding penalties.
 Data is stored in two halves of the chip.
 One half contains the personal information of the licence holder and cannot be changed or modified.
-The second half is re-writable, where history of violations can be recorded.
-At the end of the day, violation data is transferred from the policeman's handheld device to local police station which is then transferred to the central server (at district/state level) through secure channel that ensures data security and integrity.
-The e-Driver's Licence system has been developed to automatically revoke driving rights in case of traffic violation.
-Comprehensive data of violations is electronically stored and available to the authorities.
+The second half is rewritable, where history of violations can be recorded.
+At the end of the day, violation data is transferred from the policeman's handheld device to local police station which is then transferred to the central server (at district/ provincial level) through a secure channel that ensures data security and integrity.
+The e-Driver's Licence system has been developed to automatically revoke driving rights in case of repeated traffic violations.
+Comprehensive data of traffic violations are electronically stored and available to the authorities.
 The e-driver's licence also allows the authorities to provide for supplementary provisions and services.
 The RFID driver's licence enables improvements in identity verification, privacy protection and highway safety.